Healing cavities naturally

 Many antibacterial herbs and their essential oils help kill cavity-causing bacteria and/or fortify teeth against tooth decay.
 It is a good idea to make them part of your daily routine to help heal cavities.
 Apart from ready-made herb-based commercial products, herbs and essential oils can easily be integrated into self-made toothpaste or powder or homemade mouthwashes and packs (comfrey and turmeric for instance are helpful herbs to apply as a pack).

-Particularly helpful plants and herbs for healing cavities and fighting cavity-causing bacteria include clove, thyme, turmeric, horsetail, green and oolong tea, aloe, and others.
+Particularly helpful plants and herbs for preventing cavities and fighting cavity-causing bacteria include clove, thyme, turmeric, horsetail, green and oolong tea, aloe, and others.
 Learn more under Strengthening teeth and gums and Some of nature's most effective antiseptics: Essential oils.

 "Sterilise" your mouth